Bootstrap

 As soon as you save your changes, aldev will perform automatic operations, and locally re-deploy the updated server's instances.

-Which allow for quick dev & test iterations.
+This allows for quick dev & test iterations.

 Testing the API